Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 6. Don’t refuse medical evaluation and attention at the scene

 Refusing medical attention at the scene might bring more suffering later.
 You may think you’re fine, but some injuries are not immediately apparent or you might fail to recognize certain symptoms as dangerous.
 In addition, turning down a medical once-over or basic medical evaluation could affect your future legal claim.
-The other driver’s attorney and insurance company might argue that in refusing medical treatment at the scene, you weren’t seriously injured or that any injuries identified later were unconnected with the accident.
+The other driver’s insurance company and attorney might argue that in refusing medical treatment at the accident scene, you weren’t seriously injured or that any injuries identified later were unconnected with the accident.

 7. Don’t talk to an insurance adjuster without your lawyer